lucasloura/lucasloura/README.md

 - 👋 Hi, I’m @lucasloura
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning analysis and development of systems
+- 🌱 I’m currently learning system analysis and development
 - 💞️ I’m looking to collaborate with cool people to do cool stuff
 - 📫 How to reach me?
-Just dm me lol
+Check out my profile description

 <!---
 olivermene/olivermene is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.